COVID-19 Pandemic Protection Plan

 - In the event of a Steger Center resident receiving positive test results from any COVID-19 test, immediately report the results to their program leader and Sara Steinert Borella.

 - Positive student wears a mask and moves to the quarantine room for up to five days from the onset of symptoms;

 - Program leaders, SLC, and Steger Center staff are notified to coordinate meal pickups, wellness check-ins, laundry, and other support as needed.

 Tracking of attendance and contact between people on campus is essential.
 In the event of a positive case of coronavirus, that individual’s contacts must be traceable.

 Data regarding COVID-19 infection

 Self-reports of COVID-19 illness will be forwarded to Sara Steinert Borella.
 Medical confidentiality will be maintained.
 The information will be used for requests from the cantonal authorities and not released without the specific consent of the individual or their legal representative.
 Those in the Steger Center community who may have come into close contact with the positive case are contacted directly and given instructions to prevent further spread.
 Any discussions with Steger Center staff or faculty with the individual who has tested positive will be treated confidentially.

-It is strongly recommended that you inform yourself about the regulations in your country of destination or origin, as Swiss and foreign regulations will likely change in the coming weeks and months.
+It is strongly recommended that you inform yourself about the regulations in your country of destination or origin, as Swiss and foreign regulations change frequently.
 The interactive TravelCheck tool shows what measures apply to individual cases.